WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 how long will the queue time typically be?
 How many people will usually waiting in the queue?

-Mathematicians have spent decades defining scenarios & models for different kinds of arrival rate schemes, service time schemes, and queue size limits, then applying those schemes to this very simple model.
+Mathematicians have about 100 years defining scenarios & models for different kinds of arrival rate schemes, service time schemes, and queue size limits, then applying those schemes to this very simple model.
 It's surprising how powerful a tool this single queue+service model is.
-When the model's simplicity is no longer sufficient, mathematicians and analysts start putting multiple service centers into networks, like this one:
+When the model's simplicity is no longer sufficient, mathematicians and analysts started putting multiple service centers into networks, like this one:

 ![A Network of Queues](/images/post/back-pressure/network-of-queues.png)

-Here is a software development network model for the edit-compile-execute cycle.
+Here is a network model for the edit-compile-execute cycle of software
+development:

 ![A Network Model for Software Development](/images/post/back-pressure/dev-cycle-network.png)

-I'm skipping all of the nifty math techniques that are used to predict answers to questions like, "How long will the queue be?" or "How long will I wait?"
-Instead, I wish to point some of the fundamental assumptions that most of those techniques require:
+I'm intentionally not discussing any of the many methods that are used to predict answers to questions like, "How long will the queue be?" or "How long will I wait?"
+Instead, I wish to point some of the fundamental assumptions that most of those methods require:

 1. "Infinite queue length".
 This is pretty easy: the model assumes that queues can be arbitrarily big.